MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 - **Power BI** - Power BI is the world’s leading Business Intelligence platform.
 It ensures that business owners can access all the data in Microsoft Fabric quickly and intuitively to make better decisions with data.

-By bringing together all these workloads into a unified platform, Microsoft Fabric offers the most comprehensive big data analytics platform in the industry.
+Microsoft Fabric brings together all these workloads into a unified platform to offer the most comprehensive big data analytics platform in the industry.

 ## OneLake and lakehouse - unification of lakehouses across enterprise

 ### OneLake

 The data lake is the foundation on which all the Fabric services are built.
 Microsoft Fabric Lake is also known as OneLake.
-It is built into the Microsoft Fabric service and provides a unified location to store all organizational data where the workloads operate.
+It's built into the Microsoft Fabric service and provides a unified location to store all organizational data where the workloads operate.

 OneLake is built on top of ADLS (Azure Data Lake Storage) Gen2.
 It provides a single SaaS experience and a tenant-wide store for data that serves both professional and citizen developers.
 The OneLake SaaS experience simplifies the experiences, eliminating the need for users to understand any infrastructure concepts such as resource groups, RBAC (Role-Based Access Control), Azure Resource Manager, redundancy, or regions.
 Additionally it doesn't require the user to even have an Azure account.

-OneLake eliminates today’s pervasive and chaotic data silos, which are created by individual developers who provision and configure their own isolated storage accounts.
+OneLake eliminates today’s pervasive and chaotic data silos, which individual developers create when they provision and configure their own isolated storage accounts.
 Instead, OneLake provides a single, unified storage system for all developers, where discovery and data sharing is trivial and compliance with policy and security settings are enforced centrally and uniformly.

 :::image type="content" source="media\microsoft-fabric-overview\onelake-in-microsoft-fabric.png" alt-text="Visual representation of the structure of Fabric, showing OneLake as the single data store on which all the workloads operate." lightbox="media\microsoft-fabric-overview\onelake-in-microsoft-fabric.png":::

 ### Organizational structure of OneLake and lakehouse

 OneLake is hierarchical in nature to simplify management across your organization.
-It's built into Microsoft Fabric and there is no requirement for any up-front provisioning.
-There's only one OneLake per tenant and it provides a single-pane-of-glass file-system namespace that spans acorss users, regions and even clouds.
+It's built into Microsoft Fabric and there's no requirement for any up-front provisioning.
+There's only one OneLake per tenant and it provides a single-pane-of-glass file-system namespace that spans across users, regions and even clouds.
 The data in OneLake is divided into manageable containers for easy handling.

 The tenant maps to the root of OneLake and is at the top level of the hierarchy.
 You can create any number of workspaces within a tenant, which can be thought of as folders.

 The following image shows the various Microsoft Fabric items where data is stored.
 It's an example of how various items within Fabric would store data inside OneLake.
 As displayed, you can create multiple workspaces within a tenant, create  multiple lakehouses within each workspace.
-A lakehouse is a collection of files, folders, tables that represents a database over a data lake.
-To learn more, see the [Lakehouse]() article.
+A lakehouse is a collection of files, folders, and tables that represents a database over a data lake.
+To learn more, see [What is a lakehouse?](../data-engineering/lakehouse-overview.md).

 :::image type="content" source="media\microsoft-fabric-overview\hierarchy-within-tenant.png" alt-text="Visual representation of the hierarchy of items like lakehouses and datasets within a workspace within a tenant." lightbox="media\microsoft-fabric-overview\hierarchy-within-tenant.png":::